Can Ideas Be Patented?

 Apart from being a new process, machine, or combination and composition of different matters, for the patent to be granted it is also required that the work be non-obvious and unique.
-Below mentioned are essential criteria that the work must fulfil, in order to be eligible for a grant of patent –
+Below mentioned are essential criteria that the work must fulfill, in order to be eligible for a grant of a patent –

 For an invention to be patented it is essential that the work is unique and novel.
 It should not have been made before, nor been published or described in any patent application before.
 It is of prime importance that the work in question should be different from already existing creations in any way and has not been made by anyone before.
-The requirement for the work to be new, unique and not within the public domain is provided in Section 2 (l) of the Patent Act, 1970.
+The requirement for the work to be new, unique, and not within the public domain is provided in Section 2 (l) of the Patent Act, 1970.

-As the term suggests, the work should not be obvious to the society.
+As the term suggests, the work should not be obvious to society.
 It should not be such that could be easily predictable by a person who is skilled in that art.
 An idea to combine two things is not something on which a patent can be granted.
 For instance, an idea of a pencil having an eraser at its other end, thereby combining the two products, i.e. a pencil and an eraser, cannot be patented.
-There has to be a uniqueness to such a combinationwhich makes an obvious idea, a not-so-obvious invention.
-Sec 2 (ja) of the Patent Act 1970 provides the need for an “inventive step” for a work to be patented.
+There has to be a uniqueness to such a combination which makes an obvious idea, a not-so-obvious invention.
+Sec 2 (JA) of the Patent Act 1970 provides the need for an “inventive step” for a work to be patented.